Lessons Learned from Steve Pavlina

 - “You can focus your mind on the inside, and take disciplined-action on the outside.”

-Quotes Organized by Category
+Quotes by Steve Pavlina

 I’ve included some of my favorite Steve Pavlina quotes below.
 For simple scanning, I’ve organized them using the following categories: Career, Courage, Ego, Growth, Intelligence, Relationships, Self-Discipline, and Spirituality.